-- Write your name clearly in capital letters, your Centre Number and Candidate Number in the boxes above. - Use black ink.
-Pencil may be used for graphs and diagrams only. - Read each question carefully and make sure that you know what you have to do before starting your answer. - Answer all the questions. - Do not write in the bar codes. - Write your answer to each question in the space provided, however additional paper may be used if necessary.
+- Write your name clearly in capital letters, your Centre Number and Candidate Number in the boxes on the first page. - Use black ink.
+Pencil may be used for graphs and diagrams only. - Read each question carefully and make sure that you know what you have to do before starting your answer. - Answer ALL the questions. - Write your answer to each question in the space provided, however additional paper may be used if necessary.